cdn77/debugr/packages/express/README.md

 The default value for the `captureBody` option, for both request and response, is `{ 'text/*, application/json': 2e6 }`.
-What this means for capturing a given request or response body is an exercise for the reader.
+What this means for capturing a given request or response body is left as an exercise for the reader.